-Shipwreck Beach is a sound installation using field recordings of ship horns on analogue tape loops.
-With a a single tape loop and several magnetic heads, a score of overlapping ship horns is activated in different places of the tape loop creating a ghostly sonic image.
+Shipwreck Beach is a sound installation using field recordings of ship horns on analog tape loops.
+With a single tape loop and several magnetic heads, a score of overlapping ship horns is activated in different places of the tape loop creating a ghostly sonic image.

 Awesome and Awful